shaharsery/5V-Power-Bank/README.md

 For more information read the LICENSE file in the master branch, and visit [creativecommons.org](https://creativecommons.org/)

+**Please note that this project has not yet been manufactured or tested!
+USE AT YOUR OWN RISK!**

 ## Specifications

 #### Nominal ratings and parameters: